Strophox/tetro-tui/README.md

 </details>

-Although one starts to spot vague rotational symmetries as intended), the kicks are "all over the place" and have very lenient vertical range.
+So with SRS, although one does start to spot the vague rotational symmetries that were intended), they're overshadowed by asymmetrical kick states and quite lenient (upwards) vertical kicks all over the place.

 </details>

-In the end I'm happy with how this custom rotation system turned out.
+In the end I'm happy with how the custom rotation system turned out.
 It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun).

-*(\*it even uses all piece symmetries to store only half the kicks!)*
+*(\*Bonus: the code can use the symmetry of the system and only store the minimum kick table required!)*

-On the fun side, *Puzzle Mode* in the frontend application is intended to show off some of the spins possible with this system.
+On the fun side, *Puzzle Mode* in the playable application is intended to show off some of the spins possible with this system;
-You should try it out; I somehow still managed to include a (decently sensible) *T-Spin Triple!*
+Feel free to try it out!
+I somehow still managed to include a ("sensible") *T-Spin Triple!*

 ## Piece Locking

-The mechanic of locking down a piece tends to be more complicated than it might seem at first.
+The mechanics of locking down a piece on the grid can be more complicated than it might sound at first glance.

 Good criteria for a locking system I can think of would be: